hmmh/typo3-solr-file-indexer/Readme.md

 * New localization management: There is no longer a global setting to index documents for all languages.
 This is now controlled via file collections, which can be translated for the appropriate languages.
 * Replace Hooks with Events
 * Replace scheduler task for cleanup with a command line task
+* Remove Dashboard Widgest from this Extension (now available in hmmh/solr-file-indexer-admin)

 ## Configuration